bakkeby/dwm-flexipatch/README.md

 ### Changelog:

+2020-08-22 - Added logic to auto-hide bars if nothing is drawn on them (e.g. for standalone bars that only show certain clients)

 2020-08-21 - Simplification of color configuration; settling on a set of color schemes that is shared between multiple patches (urgentborder, floatborder and titlecolor patches made non-optional)

 2020-08-20 - Added experimental flexwintitle patch based on bartabgroups